Stress and anxiety sound similar but are they? Is there a difference between the two? How can you differentiate between them?

 Types of Anxiety Disorders

-GAD (Generalized Anxiety Disorder): a persistent feeling of dread/anxiety that affects how you live your life.
+(Generalized Anxiety Disorder): a persistent feeling of dread/anxiety that affects how you live your life.
 Some symptoms are:

 - restlessness/wound-up/on edge